How IRS Property Seizures Work & How to Stop a Tax Seizure

 At the collection due process hearing, you present your case for why the IRS shouldn’t seize your assets.
 For instance, you may argue that the IRS incorrectly assessed tax liabilities or that you already paid the debt.
 If you believe that your current or ex-spouse should only owe the tax, you may be able to bring those arguments forward.
 Your tax professional can help you identify other reasons for an appeal.

 Once you attend your CDP hearing, the Office of Appeals will decide your case.
 If you don’t agree, you have 30 days to submit another appeal.

 Stopping the Levy on Your Wages, Tax Refund, or Bank Account

-If you receive a notice of levy or seizure of property from the IRS, you should immediately contact the IRS Appeals Office in order to request a Collections Due Process hearing.
-Remember, if you miss the thirty-day window for filing your appeal, you can lose your right to a hearing.
-You also should contact your tax professional about any IRS tax levy, so that you can get the assistance that you are likely to need in preparation for your Collections Due Process hearing.
+If you receive a notice of intent to levy, you should immediately contact the IRS or tax professional to handle the problem on your behalf.
+It is also a good idea to respond to the IRS notice by requesting a CDP hearing as well.
+If you miss the 30-day window for filing your appeal, you can lose your right to a hearing.
+You also should contact a tax professional so you can get help to prepare.